|

 turns in an impressive performance, mixing humor with heartbreak

-under a shell of flimsy cynicism.
-He is quite possibly HK’s
+under a flimsy veneer of cynicism.
+Leung is quite possibly HK’s

 premier actor now that Chow Yun-Fat has left the building.